Motihari09052005/Student-Result-visualization-dashboard02/README.md

 # Student-Result-visualization-dashboard02
 i have made a data visualization dashboard of student result  in this project i have plot a pie chart ,stack bar charts and Top table performers charts to show the performance of a students ,their results  i have also add filters and slicers in my projects to visualize easily
-# if you like to open my powerbi responsive project then open # view raw link to see it
+# if you like to open my powerbi responsive project then open # view raw link to see it(in Guvi project.pbix option)

 Objective / Question